pulumi/examples/aws-ts-s3-lambda-copyzip/README.md

 After cloning this repo, from this working directory, run these commands:

-1. Create a new stack, which is an isolated environment for this example:
+0. Install Node.js dependencies, either using NPM or Yarn:

     ```bash
+    $ npm install
+    ```

+1. Create a new Pulumi stack, which is an isolated environment for this example:

+    ```bash
     $ pulumi stack init
     ```

-   This will ask you to provide a name; `dev` is a fine name to begin with.
+   This will ask you to give your stack a name; `dev` is a fine name to begin with.

 2. Configure the AWS region for this program -- any valid AWS region will do: